pawasagrwl/language-basics/golang/README.md

 1. Reading from and writing to files.
 2. Reading input from the console.
 3. Splitting strings.
-4. Understanding the string length (Hint: it's a built-in function).
 5. Declaring and using 2D slices.
 6. Golang handles null-terminated strings implicitly.